yousefelassal/quote-cron/README.md

 > I have done my best: that is about all the philosophy of living one needs.

 > I'd rather regret the things that I have done than the things that I have not done.

+> When you reach the end of your rope, tie a knot in it and hang on.